 Did you know that a scoliometer can tell your scoliosis story?
 See what I mean by looking at Maya’s and Amy’s Scoliometer Tracking Sheets below.

 Both of these ladies are clients of mine and these are copies of their actual Scoliometer Tracking Sheets that I’ve used to record their scoliometer readings over multiple months.
-While they both have upper right and lower left curves, their scoli is very different, as evident by their individual scoliometer readings.
+While they both have upper right and lower left curves, their scoli is very different, as is evident by their individual scoliometer readings.

 As you can see, Maya usually comes in with 3 rotation readings with her main curve reading at about 9 or 10 degrees.
 Most days we can get her main curve down to about 6 degrees.